 Using this probability distribution, one can then find the parameters θ and ϕ that maximize the likelihood of an observed host-parasite dataset.
 To estimate the significance of PIHM in a host-parasite system, a likelihood ratio test can be used in which the full model is given by equation 2 and the reduced model is given by the pre-mortality distribution g(x;ϕ).
 If PIHM is not significant in the system, the resulting likelihood ratio statistic should approximately follow a χ2 distribution with degrees of freedom equal to the number of parameters in the full model with parasite-induced mortality minus the number of parameters in the reduced model without parasite-induced mortality (Bolker, 2008).

 The parameterization of equation 2 depends on the parasite system of interest.
-Here, we assume that the pre-mortality parasite distribution g(x;ϕ) follows a negative binomial distribution with two parameters mean parasite intensity (μp) and aggregation (kp, where smaller kp indicates a more aggregated parasite population) before mortality (Crofton, 1971; Anderson and May, 1978; Adjei et al., 1986).
+Here, we assume that the pre-mortality parasite distribution g(x;ϕ) follows a negative binomial distribution with two parameters, mean parasite intensity (μp) and aggregation (kp, where smaller kp indicates a more aggregated parasite population) before mortality (Crofton, 1971; Anderson and May, 1978; Adjei et al., 1986).
 A variety of different biological and statistical assumptions can result in an equilibrium parasite distribution that follows a negative binomial distribution (Kendall, 1948; Boswell and Patil, 1970; Calabrese et al., 2011).
 Furthermore, the negative binomial distribution is an incredibly flexible distribution that fits many host-parasite systems even when the underlying mechanisms determining the empirical distribution are unknown (Shaw et al., 1998).

 The function for h(survival;x,θ) is also system specific.
 Many theoretical models of parasite-induced host mortality assume that the parasite-induced death rate of hosts is a linear function of parasite intensity (Anderson and May, 1978; Dobson and Hudson, 1992; Barbour and Pugliese, 2000).
 In systems where there is truly a linear relationship between infection intensity and survival probability it will be nearly impossible to use intensity data to detect parasite-induced host mortality (Lanciani and Boyett, 1989).
 However, some systems do exhibit non-linear host survival functions (Benesh, 2011), in which case these methods would be applicable.